ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Although this scheme requires support for two new kinds of oblivious resources, it represents a performance improvement over options that perform just one request in each connection.
-With limited trust placed in the Oblivious Relay Resource (see {{security}}), clients are assured that requests are not uniquely attributed to them or linked to other requests.
+With limited trust placed in the Oblivious Relay Resource (see {{security}}), Clients are assured that requests are not uniquely attributed to them or linked to other requests.

 # Overview

-A client must initially know the following:
+A Oblivious HTTP Client must initially know the following:

 * The identity of an Oblivious Gateway Resource.
 This might include some information about what Target Resources the Oblivious Gateway Resource